 Deliveroo is a London-based online food delivery company founded in 2013.
+It is undeniably a great example of a successful app platform that exploded in popularity, containing many of the successful traits required to build a successful mobile application which is also available on desktop via web app.
 The platform serves as an intermediary between customers and restaurants, it takes a commission on each delivery that it makes.
 Since it was founded, Deliveroo has expanded globally and currently operates in over 200 locations across the UK, France, Spain, Hong Kong and more.
 A poster child of the increasingly popular gig economy, Deliveroo officially employs 2,300 staff, but separates it from others is its business model, which hinges upon the “self-employed” couriers that the firm contracts.
 As of 2016, the number of self-employed couriers was 30,000.
 (2)

 The online food delivery market received a significant boost during the pandemic and the subsequent lockdown regulations.
 As dine-in services were not permitted, delivery platforms such as Deliveroo quickly gained a monopoly over restaurant sales as it became the only form of distribution available.
 Hence, Deliveroo’s gross transaction volume grew by 64% in 2020 from £2.5 billion to £4.1 billion with its revenue also growing 54% to £1.2 billion.
 (3)